MusfirahBW/to-do-task-manager/README.md

 ![Postman Mark as Done Task](images/mark_as_done_task.PNG "Mark as Done Task Screenshot")

-Now, if you view the task list then you will see the updated content.
+Now, if you view the task list, then you will see the updated content.

 ![Postman Marked Task](images/view_task_after_marking_done.PNG "Marked Task Screenshot")